Rescue

 • Describe ropes.

-• Describe the part of the rope according to manufacturing.
+• Describe the part of rope according to manufacturing.

 • List the types of ropes according to usage.